-Similarly, witnessed the the year implementation of various training courses.
-In this regard, and within the Business Edge Project, TOT was conducted to train agricultural engineers as well as agricultural (Technical) targeting along with providing full explanatory fields (seedlings, irrigation network, shash, mulsh) and partial demonstration plots (seedlings) as well as organizing a field day for the trainees.
+Similarly, the year witnessed the implementation of various training courses.
+In this regard, and within the Business Edge Project, TOT was conducted to train agricultural engineers as well as agricultural training (Technical) targeting farmers, along with providing full explanatory fields (seedlings, irrigation network, gauze "shash", mulsh) and partial demonstration plots (seedlings) as well as organizing a field day for the trainees.
 And under Business Aid Project, agricultural training has been provided to farmers on up-to-date agricultural techniques, with explanatory fields organized.
 Also, a workshop was carried out to present the findings of studies and researches regarding biodiesel, in addition to providing youth training on solar system installation and maintenance and online counseling.